Skip to main content

 Austria is the strength of the wine list.
 If you want to use a meal here to explore Grüner Veltliner, Riesling, or Austrian reds from Blaufränkisch, this is the right room for it.
 The focus on domestic producers is a deliberate choice and one that rewards guests who are curious about what Austrian viticulture can do.

 Zum Goldenen Hirschen works well for food and wine travellers who want serious cooking without the ceremony of a fully formal tasting-menu restaurant.
-It suits couples, small groups, and solo diners who are comfortable at a hotel restaurant.
+It suits couples, small groups, solo diners who are comfortable at a hotel restaurant.
 If you are planning a longer stay around the Traunsee and want one meal that earns its price, this is the anchor booking to make.
 For a broader look at where to eat in the area, see our full Gmunden restaurants guide, and consider pairing dinner here with a visit to AURUM for a contrasting style.

 If you are building an Upper Austria itinerary that takes in serious cooking, Ois in Neufelden and Obauer in Werfen are worth stacking into the same trip.
-For the Salzburg region, Ikarus in Salzburg and Döllerer in Golling an der Salzach represent the leading end of Austrian contemporary cooking.
+For the Salzburg region, Ikarus in Salzburg and Döllerer in Golling an der Salzach represent the top end of Austrian contemporary cooking.
 For alpine dining further west, Gourmetrestaurant Tannenhof in Sankt Anton am Arlberg and Griggeler Stuba in Lech are solid alternatives.
 Kräuterreich by Vitus Winkler in Sankt Veit im Pongau and Restaurant 141 by Joachim Jaud in Mieming round out the options if you are covering the region thoroughly.
 For contemporary cooking in a wider international context, César in New York City and Jungsik in Seoul show what the format looks like at the higher end of the price spectrum.

 Gmunden also rewards exploration beyond restaurants.
 See our full Gmunden hotels guide, our full Gmunden bars guide, our full Gmunden wineries guide, and our full Gmunden experiences guide for a complete picture of the town.

 Zum Goldenen Hirschen is located at Linzerstraße 4, 4810 Gmunden, Austria, in the centre of town.
 Price tier is €€€.
-Booking is direct given the venue's size and location , advance planning of a few days to a week is sufficient in most seasons, though Austrian holiday periods may require more lead time.
+Booking is direct given the venue's size and location, advance planning of a few days to a week is sufficient in most seasons, though Austrian holiday periods may require more lead time.
 Hours and current booking availability are not confirmed in our data; contact the venue directly or check current listings before your visit.

 Quick reference: €€€ | Michelin Plate 2025 | Gmunden centre | Boutique hotel restaurant | Austrian-focused wine list | Terrace available